christopherreay/thisEqualsThat_frontEnd/README.md

 Visual Tools is a complete pipeline for the presentation of complex data as interactive infographics.

+> The project caters for coder/designers looking to create novel ways of presenting and interacting with data

+> so that they in turn can cater for individuals and organisations engaged in social informatics

+> who can in turn empower social groups, community organisations, political discourse, news publishers, manufacturers, etc.

 ## Justification

 At visual.tools we believe that for the World to evolve properly, everybody must have access to accurate data, and to tools with which they can understand and communicate information relevant to their lives.